 - Machined aluminum knob (6mm bore).
 You could print or use others but the metal dial provides a professional feel with the weight.

-- Arduino USBDialV5.ino (specific to Teensy 2.o).
-Probably works with the Pro Micro as is, but YMMV.
+- Arduino Sketch: ( specific to Teensy 2.o but probably works with the Pro Micro as is, but YMMV.)